Outward Bound Canada is breaking Ontario labour laws, former instructor alleges | CBC News

 "I wouldn't say that I'm a hunting and fishing guide because I don't hunt or fish on any of the trips," Haney told CBC Toronto.
 "I don't even know how."

-But later, when Haney pushed Outward Bound Canada about the designation, he says they told him there is no proper category for instructors, but that hunting and fishing guides were the closest fit.
+But later, when Haney pushed Outward Bound Canada about the designation, he says he was told there is no proper category for instructors, but that hunting and fishing guides were the closest fit.

 I don't hunt or fish on any of the trips ...
-I don't even know how.- Alex Haney, former instructor
+I don't even know how.- Haney

 Chandler wouldn't comment on how instructors are classified, other than to say the charity is ESA compliant.